 When the City of Vancouver closed the Burns Block building in the downtown eastside in 2006, local activists complained that the city was making the housing crisis worse.
 The 102-year-old building had been converted to a low-income hotel before it was shut down due to fire code violations.

-The property sat vacant for years afterwards before it was acquired by Reliance Properties for conversion to brand-new micro apartments.
+The property sat vacant for years afterward before it was acquired by Reliance Properties for conversion to brand-new micro-apartments.
 The 270 sq. ft. apartments will rent for nearly $300 less than an average bachelor suite on Vancouver’s hot apartment market.

 The Burns Block is not far from the Woodwards development, which also took an old commercial/industrial building and converted it to loft living.